Techtonica/curriculum/projects/utils-js.md

 ## Additional Requirements

-- Each function should have a set of Jasmine unit tests to demonstrate it's correct
+- Each function should have a set of Jest unit tests to demonstrate it's correct
 - Don't forget about edgecases like someone passing in `undefined` or empty input

 ### Bonus